lmpipaon/Implementing-a-Neural-Network-on-an-S1500-PLC-IntelligentChlorination/README.md

 | 56.36  | 69.62   | 0.7   | 1    | 32.24 | 90.47 | 0.69    | 0.39    | 8.79 | 0       |
 | ...    | ...     | ...   | ...  | ...   | ...   | ...     | ...     | ...  | ...     |

-- **The first column:** (Output) represents the pump pulses This is the target variable the network is trained to predict.
+- **The first column** (Output) represents the pump pulses This is the target variable the network is trained to predict.
-- The next 9 columns (Feature1 to Feature9) correspond to the input features:
+- **The next 9 columns** (Feature1 to Feature9) correspond to the input features:
   - **Feature1:** Hypo. tank level
   - **Feature2:** Chlorine setpoint
   - **Feature3:** Dosing pump